Blog Details

 Payroll Tax Definition refers to a financial obligation that federal, state, or local governments impose on employers and employees.
 Authorities calculate it as a percentage of the employee’s earnings, with the employer and employee typically sharing the responsibility.

-Federal Insurance Contributions Act (FICA): This includes Social Security and Medicare.
+Federal Insurance Contributions Act (FICA) includes Social Security and Medicare.

 State and local taxes: This may include unemployment insurance or disability taxes.

-Payroll taxes are structured to ensure that employees and employers equally contribute to society’s welfare.
+Payroll are structured to ensure that employees and employers equally contribute to society’s welfare.

 What Is Payroll Tax?